Entrepreneurs and their impact on jobs and economic growth Updated

 Author's main message

 Entrepreneurship is important to economic development.
 The benefits to society will be greater in economies where entrepreneurs can operate flexibly, develop their ideas, and reap the rewards.
 Entrepreneurs respond to high regulatory barriers by moving to more innovation-friendly countries or by turning from productive activities to non-wealth-creating activities.
-To attract productive entrepreneurs, governments need to cut red tape, streamline regulations, and prepare for the negative effects of layoffs in incumbent firms that fail because of the new competition.
+To attract productive entrepreneurs, governments need to cut red tape, streamline regulations, improve the quality of regional administrations, and prepare for the negative effects of layoffs in incumbent firms that fail because of the new competition.

 Full citation